magento/knowledge-base/src/troubleshooting/general/e-error-verifying-routes.yaml-error-during-staging-or-production-deploy.md

    ```
 1. Сommit and push your changes to redeploy your project.

-For detailed instructions to update the route configuration, see [Configure routes](https://devdocs.magento.com/guides/v2.3/cloud/project/project-conf-files_routes.html) in the Magento Cloud Guide.
+For detailed instructions to update the route configuration, see [Could for Adobe Commerce > Configure routes](https://devdocs.magento.com/guides/v2.3/cloud/project/project-conf-files_routes.html) in our developer documentation.

 >![info]
 >
 >If your project configuration specifies domains that are no longer in use, complete the following steps to remove them from your project at your earliest convenience: 1.
-Submit a Magento support ticket with a list of domains to remove from your project environments.
+Submit a support ticket with a list of domains to remove from your project environments.
 2. After the Support team removes the domains, update the `routes.yaml` file to remove any references to the obsolete domains.